Everything you need to know about Business Contract Purchase

-The price over the contract is affected by a number of factors, namely what you decide to do at the end.
+The price of the contract is affected by a number of factors, including what you decide to do at the end.

-At the start of the contract, a balloon payment will be set.
-This is basically how much the car should be worth at the end of the term, also known as a guaranteed residual value.
+At the start of the contract, a sum will be set for the balloon payment.
+This is basically how much the car should be worth at the end of the term, also known as the guaranteed residual value.

-This balloon payment is then deducted from the price of the car, and the rest of the cost is split into however many months you take the contract out for and the expected depreciation of the amount of miles you’d be doing.
+This balloon payment is then deducted from the price of the car, and the amount left is split into however many months you have decided to take the contract out for and the expected depreciation of the amount of miles you’ll be doing.

-On top of this, additional costs come in with maintenance packages, insurance and car tax (first year is free!).
+On top of this are the additional costs such as maintenance packages, insurance and car tax (first year is free!).

 - The cost of the vehicle